Poisoning of Sergei and Yulia Skripal: United Kingdom

 On 16 September, fears of Novichok contamination flared up again after two people fell ill at a Prezzo restaurant, 300 m from the Zizzi location where the Skripals had eaten before collapsing.
 The restaurant, a nearby pub, and surrounding streets were cordoned off, with some patrons under observation or unable to leave the area.
 The next day, the police said there was "nothing to suggest that Novichok" was the cause of the two people falling ill.
 However, on 19 September, one of the apparent victims, Anna Shapiro, claimed in The Sun newspaper that the incident had been an attempted assassination against her and her husband by Russia.
 This article was later removed from The Sun "for legal reasons" and the police began to investigate the incident as a "possible hoax" after the couple were discharged from hospital.

 In 2020, senior British officials told The Times that Sergei and Yulia Skripal had been given new identities and state support to start a new life.
 Both had relocated to New Zealand under the assumed identities.

 In May 2021 Nick Bailey, who continued to feel the effects of his poisoning and had retired early as a result, began personal injury litigation against Wiltshire Police; an undisclosed settlement was reached in April 2022.

 Recovery money

+The Maltings, Salisbury, in 2026; the re-paved area (lighter paving stones) marks the position of the bench, outside The Maltings shopping centre in Salisbury, where the Skripals collapsed.
+The charity wishing well has also been removed.

-As of 17 October 2018, a total of £7.5 million had been pledged by government in support of the city and to support businesses, boost tourism and to cover unexpected costs.
-Wiltshire Council had spent or pledged £7,338,974 on recovery, and a further £500,000 "was in the pipeline":
+As of 17 October 2018, a total of £ 7.5 million had been pledged by government in support of the city and to support businesses, boost tourism and to cover unexpected costs.
+Wiltshire Council had spent or pledged £ 7,338,974 on recovery, and a further £500,000 "was in the pipeline":